-Full noise assessments will be carried out, by the Corporate Health and Safety Department or by local Safety Staff, If it is not possible to reduce the excessive noise by engineering means, ear defenders (PPE) of the correct type must be supplied, and used.
-In high level noise areas, appropriate warning signs must be displayed clearly at all times.
+Full noise assessments will be carried out by an external specialist if noise is identified as a significant risk.
+If it is not possible to reduce the excessive noise by engineering means, ear defenders (PPE) of the correct type must be supplied and used.
+In high-level noise areas, appropriate warning signs must always be displayed clearly.